Ravencentric/stringenum/README.md

     >>> Status["denied"]
     <Status.REJECTED: 'denied'>
     ```
-    Note that `DoubleSidedStrEnum` also does not allow duplicate values.
-    ```py
-    >>> class Fruits(DoubleSidedStrEnum):
-    ...
-APPLE = "apple"
-    ...
-BANANA = "banana"
-    ...
-ORANGE = "apple"
-    ...
-    Traceback (most recent call last):
-      ...
-    ValueError: Duplicate values are not allowed in Fruits: <Fruits.ORANGE: 'apple'>
-    ```

-- `stringenum.DoubleSidedCaseInsensitiveStrEnum` - A subclass of `StrEnum` that supports case-insenitive double-sided lookup, allowing both member values and member names to be used for lookups.
+- `stringenum.DoubleSidedCaseInsensitiveStrEnum` - A subclass of `DuplicateFreeStrEnum` that supports case-insenitive double-sided lookup, allowing both member values and member names to be used for lookups.

     ```py
     >>> class Status(DoubleSidedCaseInsensitiveStrEnum):